DETAILED ACTION

 The following is an examiner’s statement of reasons for allowance:

-Regarding claim 4, the subject matter which is considered to distinguish from the closest prior art of record, Ishimizu et al (US 20200003470) in view of Son (US 20130081412).
-The prior art of record teaches a water supply part and an extension part in contrast to the claimed features of a fixing protrusion that is fixed to the extension part is formed on a surface of the water supply part.
+Regarding claim 2, the subject matter which is considered to distinguish from the closest prior art of record, Ishimizu et al (US 20200003470) in view of Son (US 20130081412).
+The prior art of record teaches a water supply part and an extension part in contrast to the claimed features of the water supply part provides a fixing part at a surface of the water supply part, the fixing part being configured to couple to the casing.

 Regarding claim 19, the subject matter which is considered to distinguish from the closest prior art of record, Ishimizu et al (US 20200003470) in view of Son (US 20130081412).
-The prior art of record teaches an extension part in contrast to the claimed features of wherein the extension part is a vertical extension part vertically extending from the plate.
+The prior art of record teaches an extension part in contrast to the claimed features of wherein a vertical extension part vertically extending from the plate, and wherein the water supply part is coupled to the vertical extension part.

 Conclusion